caricature

 Scholarly Activity

-Dr. Gregory Tweedie’s research program, in the field of applied linguistics, focuses on the phenomena of the English language as communicative vehicle in international professional contexts, for people from differing first language (L1) backgrounds.
-He has a particular interest in how the affordances of technologies such as natural language processing, machine learning and deep neural networks might assist in more accurate assessment of language.
+Dr. M. Gregory Tweedie’s research program, in the field of applied linguistics, focuses on the phenomena of the English language as communicative vehicle in international professional contexts, particularly healthcare, for people from differing first language (L1) backgrounds.
+He has a particular interest in how the affordances of Artificial Intelligence technologies might assist in enhancing international the teaching, learning and assessment of English as an international language in healthcare settings.

 Interests: